Alfresco/docs-alfresco/process-automation/latest/model/processes/index.md

 There are three concepts associated with modeling processes to understand and differentiate between:

 * **Diagrams** are the container that process definitions are modeled in.
 A process diagram can contain multiple process definitions when [pools]({% link process-automation/latest/model/processes/bpmn.md %}#pools-and-lanes) are used to separate them.
-Process diagrams are colour coded with the following definitions:
+Process diagrams are color coded with the following definitions:

   * Blue indicates completed nodes
   * Green indicates current active nodes